KIND OF GOLDEN – Friedrichstadt

 Jazz Tour of the twenties

-A city walk to historic venues of jazz, past the Brandenburg Gate and Checkpoint Charlie.
+A city walk to historic Berln jazz venues from the twenties, past the Brandenburg Gate and Checkpoint Charlie.

 I am happy to meet your individual needs, just contact me in advance!

 meeting opposite of the Hotel Adlon, Unter den Linden 77,10117 Berlin, at S/U-Bahn-Entrance Brandenburger Tor; the city walk ends around 120 Minuten later close to Checkpoint Charlie, € 15, discounts possible

 Acity walk right into – the “sin Babylon” Berlin: Back to the Friedrichstadt, the infamous entertainment center of Berlin, which is still infamous from the Empire!
 The Wilhelminian splendor persisted, now affordable for everyone.
 A turbulent social mess.

 A prelude to Sex, Drugs and Rock’n’Roll, the city walk tells of it!

 In 1918, jazz sounded like industrialization, mechanization. so it was absolutely contemporary.
 For the workers, his hectic pace and nervousness meant revolution and stood for completely new times.
 In their optimism, the sounds could really inspire many.
 They reached the progressive artists in their eccentricity.
 Then jazz served as the dance music in times of dance craze.
 Cakewalk and Shimmy were framing the first half of the twenties, Charleston in the second.
 T